SubjectRefresh/refresh/README.md

 ### Collaborators

-This was made by Pombearman, OliCallaghan, BakerBoy11, Popey456963, Developius, TomEmmerson.
+This was made by @pbexe, OliCallaghan, BakerBoy11, Popey456963, Developius, TomEmmerson.

 ### List of files

-APP.js - The main controller of the application, this controls all the other files.
+app.js - The main controller of the application, this controls all the other files.

-Scrape.js - Reads PDFs for bullet points.
+scrape.js - Reads PDFs for bullet points.

-QUestion.js - Generates questions from strings.
+question.js - Generates questions from strings.

 Copyright (c) 2015 SubjectRefresh.info